James-Wickenden/PermutationLibrary/README.md

-# VB-Permutor
+# PermutationLibrary

 ## About

 ---

-A Visual Basic Permutation library to allow complex and custom permuting of generic objects.
+A .NET Permutation library to allow complex and custom permuting of generic objects.
+Written in VB.NET Framework 4.5.

-PermutationLibrary Version 1.18.2 (Updated 17/06/2020)
+PermutationLibrary Version 2.1.1 (Updated 02/07/2020)

-The online repository is available at <https://github.com/James-Wickenden/VB-Permutor>
+The online repository is available at <https://github.com/James-Wickenden/PermutationLibrary>

 The nuget package is available at <https://www.nuget.org/packages/PermutationLibrary>